-1The inflation rate (3) is consistent with a cost-of-living index from a time varying Cobb Douglas utility function $u_t = x{Lt}^{\alpha_t} x{Ht}^{1-\alpha_t}$, where x{Lt} and x{Ht} are the goods from the low cost and high cost country respectively, and α_t is a time varying preference parameter equal to s{Lt} in equilibrium.
-However, within this model, an increase in the import share is not caused by lowering of trade barriers, but it is caused by how preferences change towards the low cost country.
-This use of geometric average prices is therefore not suitable if the purpose is to analyse how a gradual lowering of trade barriers has impacted inflation.
+The main problem with this approach is that average prices, geometric average prices or unit values are not measures of cost-of-living when trade barriers are present.
+The inflation rate (3) is consistent with a cost-of-living index from a time varying Cobb Douglas utility function $u_t = x{Lt}^{\alpha_t} x{Ht}^{1-\alpha_t}$, where x{Lt} and x{Ht} are the goods from the low cost and high cost country, respectively, and α_t is a time varying preference parameter equal to s{Lt} in equilibrium.
+However, within this model, an increase in the import share is not caused by lowering of trade barriers.
+Rather it is caused by a preference change towards the low cost country.
+This use of geometric average prices is therefore not suitable if the purpose is to analyse how a gradual lowering of trade barriers has affected inflation.
+Unit values can only be meaningfully linked to economic theory when all commodities are homogenous (perfect substitutes) and when there is no price dispersion, i.e., $p{Lt} = p{Ht}$, see e.g., Balk (1998) and Bradley (2005).
+In contrast, cost-of-living effects from a gradual lowering of trade barriers will only exist if there is price dispersion.
+It is therefore difficult to interpret results from studies using average prices.
+A different approach is needed to identify a bias that can be interpreted as showing the cost-of-living effects from trade liberalisation.

-for the new good bias in a constant-elasticity of substitution aggregate of import prices, and Feenstra and Shiells (1996) provide an international analogue to the outlet bias in the import price index, where foreign suppliers take the role of low cost outlets.
+The literature on index numbers has rarely focused on the cost-of-living bias arising from trade barriers in the form of quantity constraints.
+For example, The Boskin Commission highlighted four sources of bias in the Consumer Price Index: the new good bias, the outlet bias, the quality bias and the substitution bias (Boskin et al. 1996).
+Several articles have reviewed the results of the Boskin Commission, and others have provided ways to deal with these biases, see e.g., Diewert (1998) and Hausman (2003).
+Many studies have also linked a bias in the import price index to these biases.
+For example, Feenstra (1994) accounts for the new good bias in a constant-elasticity of substitution aggregate of import prices, and Feenstra and Shiells (1996) provide an international analogue to the outlet bias in the import price index, where foreign suppliers take the role of low cost outlets.
 The difference between these studies and the paradox mentioned above is that they assume tangency between the indifference curve and the budget line at some point.
-In the example above however, the indifference curve and the budget line are not tangent since trade barriers hinders consumers from importing the number of shirts they would like to.
+In the example above, however, the indifference curve and the budget line are not tangent since trade barriers hinder consumers from importing the number of shirts they would like to.
 Taking account of cost-of-living effects from situations where the standard first-order conditions do not hold requires a modification of the original cost-of-living framework.